HeroesToolChest/HeroesDataParser/README.md

 - Please be mindful of the hero warnings, especially on a build with a new hero or re-worked hero
 - All the warnings do not need to be fixed, they are shown for awareness
 - **Tooltip strings that fail to parse will show up __empty__** in the xml or json files and thus will be a valid warning
-- Fix the warning yourself (and possibly create an issue or pull request) or wait for an update
 - Hero warnings can be shown to the console using the option `--heroWarnings`
 - Ignored warnings are in `VerifyIgnore.txt`

 ## Advanced Features
 ### Storage Path (-s|--storagePath)
-There are two types of paths you can provide for the app.
-One is the directory path of the `Heroes of the Storm` directory, the other is an already extracted `mods` directory containing the following file structure:
+There are two types of paths that can be provided for this option.
+One is the directory path of the `Heroes of the Storm` directory and the other is an already extracted `mods` directory containing the following file structure:
 ```
 mods/
 |--core.stormmod/base.stormdata/GameData/